Nusab19/Nusab19/README.md

 <h1>A Developer from Bangladesh.</h1>

-I make softwares, bots, API etc and do Competitive Programming.
+I make softwares, bots, API etc. and do Competitive Programming.
 Languages:

 <ul>